speakeztech/CloudflareFS/docs/OPENAPI_ANALYSIS.md

 ## Conclusion

 The Cloudflare OpenAPI specification provides a comprehensive foundation for generating F# management APIs via Hawaii.
+While the Hawaii application may require updates in order to ingest and process the full range of API schema information, that is a small portion of the overall effort.

 By organizing the APIs into logical service groups and creating targeted generation configurations, we can build a modular, maintainable, and type-safe F# SDK for Cloudflare's management plane that complements our existing runtime bindings.